Skip to content

 Learning and assessment

-You will receive regular support from your personal academic tutor to track your progress against the relevant frameworks, identify your learning needs and set your personal learning objectives.
+You will receive regular support from your personal academic tutor to receive formative feedback on your work, identify your learning needs and set your personal learning objectives.

 We utilise our virtual learning environment to ensure materials are accessible and our eportfolio system enables you to demonstrate your development over time.